hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprpaper.md

 wallpaper = monitor, contain:/home/me/amongus.png
 ```

+### The `unload` Keyword

 You can use `unload` to unload preloaded images.
-You can also specify `unload all`
-to unload all images or `unload unused` to unload images that aren't being used.
+You can also specify `unload all` to unload all images or `unload unused` to unload images that aren't being used.

-### The `reload` keyword
+### The `reload` Keyword

-The `reload` keyword allows you to set / change wallpapers without
+The `reload` keyword allows you to set or change wallpapers without
 having to preload them.
-For example, you could have a completely empty
-hyprpaper config (with [IPC](#ipc) enabled!!), and run the below command to
-very simply set your wallpaper (this example sets the wallpaper for
+For example, you could have a completely empty hyprpaper config (with [IPC](#ipc) enabled!), and run the below command to quickly set your wallpaper (this example sets the wallpaper for
 all monitors):
 ```
 hyprctl hyprpaper reload ,"~/amogus.png"